 I will first explain what is the difference between a WordPress post and page (from an SEO perspective) and give you a checklist on how to optimize both using industry best standards and practices.

-What is the difference between a WordPress post or Page?
+What is the difference between a WordPress Post and Page?

 A default WordPress installation comes with two content types, posts and pages.
-Both do the same thing i.e. they allow you to add a title and content but they also have certain differences.
-In a nutshell:
+Both do the same thing i.e. they allow you to add a title and publish content, but they also have certain differences.

-Pages by default do not have the option to add them to categories.
+Pages by default do not have the option to be added to categories.

 Pages can be based on different templates (meaning they can have a different design), while posts are all based on the same template so they have the same design and structure.

 SEO wise there is no difference.
 A page or post can rank high in the SERPS if it has the right content and is optimized properly.

 Some people argue that pages have an advantage but taking a closer look at the top results in Google proves otherwise.